What to consult about TUPE: informing and consulting

 • changes to trade union recognition or collective bargaining

-The old employer must inform their affected staff about any measures the new employer might make.
+The old employer must inform their transferring employees about any measures the new employer might make.
 But they cannot consult on these changes because they have no control over them.

-If no measures are expected, no consultation is needed.
-However, the definition of measures is wide.
+If no measures are expected, there's no legal obligation to consult.
+However, many changes can count as a measure.
 Employers should consult unless they are sure employees will not experience any change as a result of the transfer.

 Last reviewed